-As the new year begins, we reflect on the efforts of our Professional Services Division to further AIR’s mission of conducting and applying the best behavioral and social science research, evaluation, and technical assistance towards improving people's lives.
+As the new year begins, we reflect on the efforts of our Professional Services Division to further AIR’s mission of conducting and applying the best behavioral and social science research, evaluation, and technical assistance towards improving people's lives, with a special emphasis on the disadvantaged.
 Here are just a few highlights of this work across 2018, along with links to related resources for researchers and practitioners.

 Improving Education Outcomes

 - We continued our school improvement work through the Comprehensive Centers, Regional Educational Laboratories (RELs), and the Illinois Center for School Improvement (CSI):

 on work-based learning and employability skills; the Center on Great Teachers and Leaders (GTL) expanded its national work on teacher recruitment, induction, and mentoring.
 AIR’s four regional centers (Great Lakes, Midwest, Southeast, and Texas) began analyzing and addressing equitable access to effective teachers and leaders, resources and opportunities, fair discipline policies, and equitable outcomes for all learners.